RaghuGulati/Rectangle-animation-2/README.md

 # Rectangle-animation-2
-This is a simple javascript code to draw a rectangle and to move it by keeping one diagonal fixed.
+This is a simple javascript code to draw a rectangle and to move it by keeping one side fixed.

 It contains two files animation.html and draw.js